Five Ways, Birmingham: Architecture

-Buildings also located at Five Ways include Philip Chatwin's Lloyds Bank (1908-9) and the Marriott Hotel (formerly the Swallow Hotel, and before that Tube Investments House), which was expected to receive a five-star rating when opened to rival the Hyatt Regency Hotel on Broad Street; however, it was unable to achieve this.
+Buildings located at Five Ways include Philip Chatwin's Lloyds Bank (1908-9) at 1 Calthorpe Road (the bank branch permanently closed in 2022) and the Marriott Hotel (formerly the Swallow Hotel, and before that Tube Investments House), which was expected to receive a five-star rating when opened to rival the Hyatt Regency Hotel on Broad Street; however, it was unable to achieve this.
 The building was built in 1957 to a design by Cotton, Ballard & Blow.
 It is now a Grade B locally listed building.

 Five Ways is a major commercial area of Birmingham city centre.
-The area began to develop in the early 1960s when Birmingham's business centre expanded westwards towards Edgbaston, along Broad Street and Hagley Road.
-Calthorpe Estates, the landowners, started various schemes to encourage highrise construction in the area and to develop it into a business centre.
+The area was redeveloped in the 1960s and 70s when Birmingham's business centre expanded westwards towards Edgbaston, along Broad Street and Hagley Road.
+Calthorpe Estates, the landowner, started various schemes to encourage highrise construction in the area and to develop it into a business centre.
 One of the first developments here was Five Ways Shopping Centre, with Auchinleck House above it.
 It consists of a traffic-free piazza with ground floor retail, an indoor market area, a car park on the second floor and the 10-storey Auchinleck House, which is named after Claude Auchinleck, with office accommodation.
 Designed by J. Seymour Harris & Partners, it was completed in 1962.
 On the side of Auchinleck House was a mural by Trewin Copplestone which was illuminated at night.
 This was removed, though another mural by that artist remains in the courtyard.
 Other developments in the near vicinity of Five Ways include Five Ways House on Islington Row, designed by Cotton, Ballard & Blow, and the Birmingham Chamber of Commerce building, by John Madin.
 Five Ways House was the location of the Ministry of Public Building and Works' library.

 Other highrise buildings that were constructed later on include: